Decoding and solving the five most common SAML errors

-We'll explain what causes each of these problems and how to resolve them.
+We'll explain what causes these problems and how to resolve them.

 - The mapping between attributes defined in the IdP and the SP is incorrect